 At AIHE, students are assured of their privacy as required by Schedule 1 of the Privacy Act 1998 of Australia.
 AIHE will gain written authority from students, staff and other stakeholders before sharing or disseminating any personal or sensitive information that is directly related to the provision of its services.
 The only exception to this is where there is a requirement by law to provide evidence or where AIHE’s duty of care legally requires the provision of that information.

-All enrolled students at AIHE have the right to access to Mylearning – an online learning platform of AIHE.
-In this portal, students will access to AIHE’s subject materials, discussion forums, announcements, online assessment and many other features to help students manage their study.
-Refer to Mylearning for more information.
+All AIHE’s enrolled students have the right to access their study resources and student records.
+Students access their study resources via Canvas – AIHE’s online learning platform.
+In Canvas, students will access to their subject materials, discussion forums, announcements, online assessment and many other features to help students manage their study.
+Refer to the Student Portal for more information.

 Equity and diversity

 AIHE recognises, values and promotes the diversity of its student community as a positive feature of our teaching and learning environment.
 We are committed to meeting student learning and support needs, so that as far as possible all students have equal opportunities for academic success.